Patients eligible for a domiciliary eye examination

 - For a patient who does not leave their home and will be using spectacles only in that environment, their normal place of residence is often the best environment for their sight test.
 In this environment the optometrist is able to assess levels of lighting, positioning of furniture and the TV and advise how optimum vision may be achieved.

-- If you do not offer a domiciliary service you, or your practice, should make information available about where patients can access these services.
+- If you do not offer a domiciliary service you, or your practice, should advise where patients can access these services.